foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 ## DOM

 - [ ] Be able to create and update elements on the page that depend on an object for content
-- [ ] Be able to re-use an event listener callback function for different buttons (eg adding to cart)
+- [ ] Be able to re-use an event listener callback function for different buttons

 ## Terminal/Command Line

 - [ ] Know how to use the terminal to navigate through a file system
-- [ ] Know how to create a directory or create a file
 - [ ] Know how to list the contents of a directory
+- [ ] Know how to create a directory or file

 ## Git & GitHub